HLR/HetSaul/saul-examples/README.md

 }
   ```
 This line of code defines a feature vector that is generated using the pos-tag of the original class of the entitiy that this property is assigned to (that is ConllRawToken class).
 The type of the feature is discrete.
-The list of possibilities for other types of feature functions are listed in saul in `edu.illinois.cs.cogcomp.lfs.data_model.attributes.features._`
+The list of possibilities for other types of feature functions are listed in:  `edu.illinois.cs.cogcomp.lfs.data_model.attributes.features._`.

 #### Defining edges